Throughout the years, there have been a few people that have taken the mantle of Robin.

 - Depending on the Artist: Is his "hood" smooth and rounded, or is it flatter and shaped more like a human face, with cheekbones and lips?

-- Determinator: Probably what makes him so dangerous.
-Jason no matter what seems to never stop fighting no matter what.
+- Determinator: Probably his defining trait.
+Jason seems to never stop fighting no matter what.
 In the moments of his death, despite being brutally beaten, he still tried to save his mother.
 Upon awakening in his own coffin, he dug his way out with his bare hands.

 - As Red Hood he claimed that his super power was being too stupid to give up.

-- Back in his days of Robin, he told a mentally broken Batman that if there's anything he's learned it's to never give up.
+- Back in his days of Robin in the pre N52, he told a mentally broken Batman that if there's anything he's learned it's to never give up.

 - When seriously injured by an angry mob, he crawled out of his hospital bed to help Batman.